foxholden/Rclone-help/README.md

-# Rclone Help
+# Rclone & Rsync Transfer Guide
 Do you remember the how to setup rclone, or initate transfers, me neither...
-Here's everything you need to know.
+This guide helps you quickly set up and transfer files between your MacBook, SharePoint (via OneDrive), and the Alpine HPC cluster.
+Just copy and paste.

 # Install rclone
-Install rclone for mac on your macbook and rclone for linux on the Alpine cluster in projects/. https://rclone.org/downloads/
+Install rclone for mac on your macbook and rclone for linux on the Alpine cluster in projects/ https://rclone.org/downloads/

 # Setup onedrive remote
 Follow this markdown for detailed instructions